jlarso11/cs455-hw3/README.md

 Assumption Made:

-Question 1 and 2: minimizing delays meant finding the lowest average delay.
+Question 1 and 2: minimizing delays meant finding the lowest average delay - maximizing average led to the worst time to fly.

 Question 5: Old planes are considered over 20 years old and not 20 years or older.